How to run

 Requires project initialization with vast init first.

-vast configuration generate [OPTIONS] OUTPUT_DIR
+vast config generate [OPTIONS] OUTPUT_DIR

 Arguments